lgw2/lgw2.github.io/_teaching/csci127-summer-2020/assignments/program4.md

 [transcript](https://lgw2.github.io/teaching/csci127-summer-2020/assignments/pokedex_transcript.txt).

 ## Grading - 100 points
 20 points.
-The class `Pokemon` is defined (2 points) with the appropriate six methods (3 points each).
+The class `Pokemon` is defined (2 points) with the appropriate six methods (3 points each):
+* the constructor
+* the `__str__` method
+* a method that returns the Pokemon's name
+* a method that returns the Pokemon's number
+* a method that returns the Pokemon's combat points
+* a method that returns the Pokemon's types

 5 points.
 The function `print_menu` is correct.